St. Mary's Islands: History

-Malabar region, the present-day Kerala state.
+Malabar region, the present-day Kerala.

 Geography and topography

 Out of the four islands, the northernmost island has a basaltic rock formation in a hexagonal form, the only one of its type in India such as Malpe and others.
 The island covers an area which is about 500 m in length with a width of 100 m.
 It has prominent coconut trees, its cover reflecting an azure south sea colour, and hence the island is also called Coconut Island.
 There is no habitation on the islands.

 The north–south aligned islands form a non-continuous chain.
 The four largest islands are Coconut Island, North Island, Daryabahadurgarh Island and South Island.